pouya-eghbali/brackets/README.md

 Currently just works for "if|elif|else|for|while|def|with" statements.
 It's also possible to mix indentation and brackets.
 You can do that, but it is not recommended.
-This started as a code, a hobby project in 2014, but now I started working on it again.
+This started as a code, a hobby project in 2014, but now I started working on it again, and I rewrote it completely.

 You can also decode brackets literals: